ozzie-lam/rebyte-docs/agents/design-your-agent/actions/model/language-model-chat.md

   * The `content` contains the message to be sent to the model.

 **Functions**
-* This is the functions that will be sent to the LLM.
+* Function calling allows you to connect large language models to external tools by describing functions in an API call, enabling the model to intelligently generate JSON objects containing arguments for calling one or multiple functions.
+* This capability provides a way to obtain structured data from the model, enabling tasks such as creating assistants that interact with external APIs and converting natural language into API calls.

 ### Configuration

-You can choose the model you want to use by clicking the model's name.
+You can choose the model you want to use by clicking the model's name, the default model is "gpt-3.5-turbo-1106".

 <figure><img src="../../../../images/chat-models.png"></figure>